 With accrual accounting, you record income when it is earned and expenses when they are incurred, regardless of when cash actually moves.
 If you bill homeowners for quarterly dues in January, that revenue is on the books in January, even if a few payments trickle in late.
 If a contractor does the work in December but sends the invoice in January, the expense belongs in December.

-This is the only method that conforms with GAAP, and it is what virtually every professional HOA accounting firm uses for final reporting.
-The picture it gives you is more complete and more honest.
-Accounts like Assessments Receivable and Accounts Payable appear on your balance sheet, so you can see what the community is actually owed and what it actually owes.
+Accrual is the only method that conforms with GAAP, and it is what virtually every professional HOA accounting firm uses for final reporting.
+Accounts like Assessments Receivable and Accounts Payable appear on your balance sheet, giving you a complete, honest picture of what the community is owed and what it owes.
 If your association works with a CPA, plans to borrow money, or is subject to state reporting requirements, accrual basis is the standard you need.

 Operating Fund vs. Reserve Fund: The Core Financial Structure